artificiallama/TeslaSenti/README.md

 <img width="400" height="300" src="images/all_17844_sentiment.png">
 </p>

+In the following discussion the text fields (headlines, reviews, posts, tweets) will be referred to as *tweets*.

 ## Anatomy of a tweet
 The tweet JSON object has a very rich payload.
 It contains information ranging from username, date and time, location, profile bio, number of friends and followers, whether the tweet is a  retweet, whether the tweet is a reply etc.